Getting High on Ambien: Side Effects and Dangers

 Ambien Recreational Use

 Ambien (Zolpidem) is a very popular sleep aid used for short-term treatment of insomnia.
 Although it has different side effects and can lead to dependency, many people abuse the drug hoping to achieve an Ambien high.
 Some users experience pleasurable effects, reporting a subtle feeling that can be described as anxiety-free and relaxed.

-In some cases, people might experience a real buzz and euphoria, especially when the drug is taken on an empty stomach or in high doses.
-Usually, people describe their Ambien use as a benzo-like trip or alcohol intoxication.
+In some cases, users might experience a real buzz and sense of euphoria, especially when the drug is taken on an empty stomach or in high doses.
+Usually, people describe the effects of Ambien use as similar to those of a Benzodiazepine (“benzo”) high or alcohol intoxication.
 Many users report experiencing a hangover sensation.